approov/quickstart-asp.net-token-check/README.md

 secret we must first decode it back into bytes.

-In a production application we need to update [appsettings.json](./appsettings.json) with the Approov Base64 encoded secret that you obtained from the Approov portal.
+In a production application we need to update [appsettings.json](./appsettings.json) with the Approov Base64 encoded secret that you obtained above with the Approov CLI tool:

 [appsettings.json](./appsettings.json):